 The fifth installment, The City Annihilator, is a creation myth.
 The action takes place inside a primal super-atom of information bits, where being and nothingness, ones and zeroes, churn together and the components of human consciousness assume the illusion of seven beautiful cities.
 Time is not passing, for we are in a frozen instant just before creation.
 It is like the experience of time within the book itself, with Depression era ads and pulp magazine features conflating past, present, and future, summed up in the name of the name of the magazine’s original publisher, PastModern Pulplications, and in the following metaphysical query from an editorial: “How is that we are able to accurately and uncannily predict the future?
 Well, it is a sort of a con.
 It is an artistic trick– but what is Art, if not another form of Magic?
 If we told you that our information comes from the actual future, you wouldn’t believe us, any more than you’d believe us if we told you that the person you think you are, reading this in 1935, doesn’t exist.”

 In the City of Magic, where the buildings are made of spells written on paper and set aflame, reality is shaped by mere expectation, and what you think is what will be.
 Aces duel with bullets and beliefs, each hoping to shape the thoughts of their opponents.
 The perspectives of killers and victims cascade into one another in a mad whirl of literary illusions.
 In this sequence, character point of view is used the way M.C.
 Escher used vanishing points and parallel lines.
 The point of view shifts from those of the fictitious characters to the mind of the creator, meaning the author, viewing the relation of the fictitious characters to their creator and the relation of the author to his creator, be it a random universe or a pervading external consciousness, be it one that is supremely aware or the product of a churning information, bits transitioning in variations of ones and zeroes, struggling to understand what this churn might possibly be.
 The sequence contains palindrome verses of poetry, yanging yining yining yanging into self-consuming loops as the self vanishes into the universe and the universe vanishes into the self.
+I think one of the things that really throws the above picture out of stability is, ironically, the vertical stabilizer on the tail of the triplane, which cuts a hole in the background.
+The vertical stabilizer catches the eye and sinks what should otherwise be part of the midground.
+The whole is even weirder because of that hole, with its value that matches the fuselage, which stands out just fine on its own until you follow the connection and get lost in the hole.
+I wish I could say I planned it that way, but part of art is knowing when you hold onto your accidents.

 This theme is echoed again in the climax of Twilight Patrol #4, when a two headed Dragon feeds upon itself: